-Conclusion: The study concluded that consumption of C. crepidioides leaf in cooked form has more medicinal values however, both is capable of causing cellular damage at high doses.
+Conclusion: The study concluded that consumption of C. crepidioides leaf in cooked form has more medicinal values, however, both is-CW and HW extracts are capable of causing cellular damage at high doses.

 Keyword: Crassocephalum crepidioidesanti-inflammatory, antioxidant, genotoxicity.

 INTRODUCTION